Jacksonville City Council: Regular districts

-The city is divided into 14 districts; each of these districts elects a single council member who resides in the district.
+Duval County is divided into 14 districts; each of these districts elects a single council member who resides in the district.
 Like virtually all legislative districts at all levels in United States, these districts are redrawn every ten years following the decennial census.

 At-large groups

 In the early 1990s, voters approved an unusual residency requirement for "at-large" members.
 The county was divided into five special districts unrelated to any other districts, solely for the purpose of providing better representation for all geographical areas of Jacksonville.
 This was done because a trend had developed in which all five "at large" councilmembers actually resided in one small area of town.
 So under the current structure, at-large council members must reside in the special district for which they are running, but are elected by the voters of the county as a whole.

 One at-large seat was vacated in 2007 because of a violation of this residency requirement; "Jay" Jabour was elected as the at-large councilman from the 2nd special district, but evidence later arose indicating that he actually lived in the 3rd special district.
 A judge subsequently invalidated the election, and the seat became vacant.
-Currently, one of the at-large seats is vacant following the death of Tommy Hazouri, pending the results of a runoff between Democrat Tracye Polson and Republican Nick Howland on February 22, 2022.

 Party affiliation

 Currently the council has five Democrats and fourteen Republicans serving.
+This makes Jacksonville the most populous city in the United States with a majority Republican council.